richellejoychia/DSI_capstone_project/README.md

 ## **Data Acquisition**

 1. Part 1 of the data (e.g., attraction name, url, reviews, country, price, ratings) was retrieved from a group of people who worked on a travel recommender system.
 [Click here to refer to source.](http://localhost:8888/files/Capstone%20files/%5Bhttps%3A/github.com/sachinnpraburaj/Intelligent-Travel-Recommendation-System/tree/master/outputs%5D(https%3A/github.com/sachinnpraburaj/Intelligent-Travel-Recommendation-System/tree/master/outputs)?_xsrf=2%7Cb41084ba%7C04a82f1fb2c7dd7f3784b231db96d008%7C1668645866)
 2. Part 2 of the data (e.g., images, duration, and description) was scraped from TripAdvisor using Selenium.
 The images and duration were scraped to showcase on Streamlit.
-As for the description, it was partially used to create the manual labels.
+As for the description, it was partially used to create the labels based on a Hugging Face model.
 This was not included in Streamlit as I wanted to only show information that would capture people's attention instantly.

 ## **Feature engineering**